Introduction

 - Organize your space so you can find things quickly

 Many analysts find that having a reliable dry cleaning service and easy meal solutions (meal delivery, prepared foods, nearby restaurants) becomes essential once long hours begin.
+Establish these systems now rather than scrambling to set them up when you are working 80-hour weeks.

 Prepare Your Work Bag